FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ## Parts Needed

-Be sure to check the [MicroLab Parts List](microlab-parts-list.xslx) for more information about the purchased parts.
+For more information on purchased parts, check the [MicroLab Parts List](microlab-parts-list.xslx).

-More information about the 3D printed parts that can found on the [How to build & use the MicroLab and MicroLab Suite](docs/index.md) page.
+For more information about the 3D printed parts, check [How to build & use the MicroLab and MicroLab Suite](docs/index.md#3d) page.

+Parts are referenced by their Part ID

-* Control Unit box
+* Control Unit case
 * Control Unit lid
 * Sub-component mounts (optional but nice to hold your stuff in place)